 - Pain and suffering, and

-- Loss of consortium damages for the family of the victim.
+- Loss of consortium damages for your family

 2. What is the settlement process in a dog bite case?

-The settlement process in a dog bite case is a series of discussions between the victim and the owner of the dog.
+The settlement process in a dog bite case is a series of discussions between you and the owner of the dog.
 It can begin in the first few days after the bite happens, and can go right up to the point a jury returns a verdict.

 The settlement process often begins when the dog owner’s insurance company makes an initial settlement offer.
 This offer is meant to sound enticing by covering the medical expenses you have already paid.
 However, it does not cover future medical care or any of your other losses.

 If you refuse the initial settlement offer, you – or your personal injury attorney – can continue the negotiation process by issuing a demand letter to the dog owner or their insurance company.
 The demand letter